Review: Finnair Short-Haul Business Class (LHR-HEL)

 On the A319 Business Class and Economy Class have the exact same seats so what you’re effectively paying for is breakfast and the privilege of having the seat next to you blocked off.
 That’s about it.

-Yes, if you don’t have elite status you’re also effectively buying entry to the lounge before your flight but, as you can buy a year’s Priority Pass membership for far less than the fare difference, this doesn’t really make the value proposition any better.
+Yes, if you don’t have elite status you’re also effectively buying entry to the lounge before your flight but, as you can buy a year’s Priority Pass membership for far less than the fare difference (at the time of writin), this doesn’t really make the value proposition any better.

 I genuinely like Finnair and I enjoy flying with their friendly crews but, unless I find myself in another situation where the math tells me that the economical option is to book a Business Class seat, I’ll be booking an exit row for the cheapest fare possible.